Empresstee/Impact-of-covid-19-in-Nigeria-/README.md

 .
 What is the Total number of confirmed cases
 .
 What is the Total number of death cases
 .
 What is the Total number of states

+### Dashboard

+Here is the dashboard i created to represent the final story of the dataset